Lack of Mental Capacity: Probate

-If it is proven the individual was fully aware and competent to make sound independent decisions at the time they executed the will, a lack of mental capacity will typically not be awarded in trust litigation cases, therefore not affecting the validity of the trust.
+If it is proven the individual was fully aware and competent to make sound independent decisions at the time they executed the will, a lack of mental capacity will typically not be awarded in probate litigation cases, therefore not affecting the validity of the will.

-Likewise, if it is proven the individual was not fully aware and competent to make sound independent decisions at the time they executed the will, the court will follow the letter of the law in determining the status, validity, and what is fair to all parties involved regarding the trust.
+Likewise, if it is proven the individual was not fully aware and competent to make sound independent decisions at the time they executed the will, the court will follow the letter of the law in determining the status, validity, and what is fair to all parties involved regarding the estate, assets and property issues.

-Over the years we have assisted many Orlando, Winter Park, and Central Florida area clients in resolving trust litigation disputes relating to lack of mental capacity legal issues.
+Over the years we have assisted many Orlando, Winter Park, and Central Florida area clients in resolving probate litigation disputes relating to lack of mental capacity legal issues.

-As an experienced attorney serving Orlando, Winter Park, and Central Florida area residents in trust litigation, we diligently investigate, analyze and fight to protect the legal rights of those engaged in trust litigation disputes relating to a reduced or lack of mental capacity.
+As an experienced attorney serving Orlando, Winter Park, and Central Florida area residents in probate litigation, we diligently investigate, analyze and fight to protect the legal rights of those engaged in probate litigation disputes relating to a reduced or lack of mental capacity.

 Contact an experienced Orlando Lack of Mental Capacity Attorney at CPLS, P.A. today by calling (407) 647-7887 or by utilizing our online case submission form.
 All consultations are confidential.